-Options Abbr Description memorydump -m Includes a memory map dump of all allocated storage.
+Options Abbr Description interactive -i Tells gtmpcat to enter interactive mode, as described below.
+Use this only under the direction of FIS GT.M Support.
+The default isnointeractive . localvar -1 Include local variables, both the current local vars plus any saved (NEW'd) vars on the M stack (either explicit or implicit) in the report.
+Since the local variables of a process are likely to contain protected (confidential) information that is being processed, the default isnolocalvar to omit them.
+Before sharing a gtmpcat report with anyone, you must determine whether the report contains protected information and whether the recipient is permitted to view the information in the report.
+GT.M Support at FIS does not accept protected information. lockdetail n/a Include a detailed dump of M lock related control blocks showing the block addresses and relationships.
+The default isnolockdetail.
+This option is useful only to debug GT.M itself. lvdetail n/a Include a detailed dump of the actual local variable structures.
+As this option can produce a report with protected information in local variable subscripts, please review the warnings above in the -localvar option.
+The default isnolvdetail.
+This option is useful only to debug GT.M itself. memorydump -m Includes a memory map dump of all allocated storage.
 Only available when the core file or process is running GT.M V5.3-001 or later, and then only if \$gtmdbglvl is non-zero in the process.
 The default is -nodump.
 Use this only under the direction of FIS GT.M Support. mprof -р Enable M-profiling across the gtmpcat run.
 After loading the initialization file, gtmpcat turns on M-profiling, Just before gtmpcat completes execution, it turns off M-profiling and dumps the result in a global called ^trace.
 This option requires a GT.M database and global directory be available. msdetail n/a Includes additional fields from the M stack-frame.
-The default is msdetail. mumps n/a the core or process is a mumps executable (default). mupip n/a the core or process is a mupip executable. output <file <="" i=""> directory&gt;</file> -0 Specifies the desired output file/directory.
+The default ismsdetail. mumps n/a the core or process is a mumps executable (default). mupip n/a the core or process is a mupip executable. output < file/directory > -0 Specifies the desired output file/directory.
 If the value given is a directory (relative or absolute), the default file name is created in the given directory.
 If the value is a file, that is the file-name used to hold the report. ppi n/a Specifies whether to extract personally identifying information from the core.
-Ifppi is not specified, GTMPCAT does not: invoke the -l option. extract local var information on the M stack. dump database clues in the region output. regiondetail n/a Collects spanning regions information.
+If ppi is not specified, GTMPCAT does not: invoke the -l option. • extract local var information on the M stack. regiondetail n/a dump database clues in the region output.
+Collects spanning regions information.
 Currently, this option collects data but does not display the output. tracedump -t Read and format the internal GTM trace table.
-Default is notracedump.
-This is useful only to debug GT.M itself. version <location of the GT.M version of the core/ process&gt;</location -v Specifies the directory with the GT.M version of the core/process.
+Default isnotracedump.
+This is useful only to debug GT.M itself.

+Options Abbr Description version <location of<br="">the GT.M version of the core/process&gt;</location> -V Specifies the directory with the GT.M version of the core/process.
 The default is the version used by gtmpcat itself, that is, in \$gtm_dist.